mycozycloud/cozy-common/README.md

 # Description

-Cozy lib provides some helpers to build Cozy application faster.
+Cozy Common provides some helpers to build Cozy application faster.

 # About Cozy